cloudmesh-community/fa18-523-61/project-report/report.md

 ## Data

-For this term paper, I created a Twitter API account and used Python to connect to Twitter directly using a set of credentials that were supplied to me.
-Using a python script, I created two sets of data; one for tweets that contained the hashtag #dog and a second dataset that contained tweets with the hashtag #c .at.
-After the data is pulled, the json data is converted into dataframes using the pandas package.

 Twitter data, when extracted, is in JSON format.
 JSON (Javascript Object Notation) is a data interchange format that is both easy for humans to read and write, and easy for machines to parse and implement [@www-json-org].
 A json object is basically a set of key value pairs ending contained within two braces.

 -- add JSON object image here